Chic-Chocs Wildlife Reserve: Black bear

 The various ecological subdomains of the reserve are also habitat for black bear (Ursus americanus), as well as caribou.
 Between the 1970s and 1980s, bears were not considered a direct threat to caribou populations.
 However, human activities such as mining, logging and fires have fragmented habitats making the black bear the main predator of caribou.
 This finding is one of the main factors in the decline of the population in the reserve, which is why from 1992, black bear hunting was introduced in the territories adjacent to the Gaspésie National Park, as well as "a forest management plan to protect the habitats on the periphery of the park.
-It is important to note that the conservation status of this species according to the International Union for Conservation of Nature is "Least Concern (LC)".
+The conservation status of this species according to the International Union for Conservation of Nature is "Least Concern (LC)".
 However, to avoid overexploitation of this species, there is a limit on the amount of bears allowed per hunter.
 For example, it will be possible to hunt two bears per hunter during the winter season of the year 2017.